leejeongho3214/Synthetic-Hand-Dataset-Including-a-Forearm/README.md

-# SHaF: Synthetic Hand Dataset Including a Forearm (APIN 2023) ✨✨
+# SHaF: Synthetic Hand Dataset Including a Forearm (APIN 2023 review...) ✨✨
 It is a new hand image dataset called Synthetic Hand Dataset Including a Forearm (SHaF) and an efficient transformer-based three-dimensional (3D) hand pose estimation model.
 This model achieves the superior performance of the estimation model over that of previous state-of-the-art models.

  <img src="docs/model.png" width="650"> </br></br>